samuelqp/Quantum-Circuit-ECDLP/README.md

 # Quantum-Circuit-ECDLP
-A quantum circuit implemented with Qiskit that solves the Elliptic Curve Discrete Logarithm Problem in polynomial time.
+(WIP) (See Elliptic-Curves.ipynb first) A quantum circuit implemented with Qiskit that solves the Elliptic Curve Discrete Logarithm Problem in polynomial time.